Written by Elizabeth Ann Foster

 History repeats itself.
 Trends recycle every half a century or so.

-Constancy by Neith Boyce is a play inspired by her turn of the century circle of friends that were exploring open relationships.
+Constancy by Neith Boyce is a play inspired by her turn-of-the-century circle of friends that were exploring open relationships.
 Sound familiar circa 1960?
 A clandestine meeting of lovers after a long history of entanglement.
 Performed originally in Boyce’s Provincetown rented summer house for friends with Glaspells’s Suppressed Desires, the audience simply turned their chairs around to see the second play.
 It must have been a fun evening.

 Boyce wrote an alternative ending and the actors read it for the virtual performance.
 The entire creative team explains which end they prefer.
 Does Moira take Rex back?
 Which finish do you prefer?
 You will have to watch the play available at the Metropolitan Virtual Playhouse site archives.
-Well worth the ½ hour investment of time to see this relationship unfold that will bring levity whomever you cheer.
+Well worth the ½ hour investment of time to see this relationship unfold that will bring levity to whomever you cheer.

 Thanks once again to the Metropolitan Playhouse for their continuous innovation.
 Each week there are surprises and novel presentation methods.
-By creating and performing, virtual playhouse actors are continuing to present their art and the public continues to get its fix of the theater weekly.
+By creating and performing, virtual playhouse actors are continuing to present their art, and the public continues to get its fix of the theater weekly.
 As Moira says to Rex, “You are the perfect man you have forgotten everything” this is one virtual reading you will not forget – man, woman, or any being.

 Constancy – by Neith Boyce, directed by Laura Livingston.

 With – Elisabeth Ahrens (Moira), Paul Bomba (Rex).
 With special guest for a post-show talk J. Ellen Gainor, Ph.D

 Professor of Performing and Media Arts at Cornell University.